siongui/userpages/dart-toogle-sidebar-example/README.rst

 2. Download `Dart Zip file <https://www.dartlang.org/>`_.

-3. Modify the first line in Makefile to point to location of your unzipped Dart directory.
+3. Modify the first line in Makefile to point to the location of your unzipped Dart directory.
 For example, your unzipped Dart dir is located at ``../dart``, you should set the first line like this: